 This refreshing and smooth strawberry sorbet could not be more simple.
 No ice cream maker or churning needed.
 This method is quick and simple.
-And you only need two ingredients: frozen strawberries and liquid sweetener of your choice (agave or maple syrup).
+And you only need two ingredients: frozen strawberries and pure maple syrup.
 Toss both into your blender and enjoy immediately, or freeze for about an hour if you want that perfect looking sorbet scoop.
 It is sophisticated enough for adults but also a crowd pleaser with the kids.
 My two toddlers love to make this recipe with me and devour it right away.
 No time for freezing for my girls.

 Strawberries are in peak season now which is why I decided to feature them in this recipe.
 But you could make homemade sorbet out of any frozen fruit.
 Strawberries are one of my favorite fruits since they are naturally tart and sweet.
 I only add a bit of sweetener to this recipe to enhance the sweetness slightly.
 Strawberries are not only nature’s candy but they are high in vitamin C and a great source of folate.
 In this recipe you can use frozen strawberries or freeze them yourself.
 To freeze, wash and dry thoroughly and then remove stems and leaves.
 Lay on a baking sheet lined with parchment paper or wax paper allowing room between each strawberry so they don’t stick together.
 Once frozen you can continue to store in your freezer in a freezer-safe bag or container as opposed to on the baking sheet (to save space).

 When selecting fresh strawberries, choose shiny, firm strawberries with a bright red color.
 The caps should be fresh, green and intact.
 And always avoid shriveled, mushy or leaky strawberries.
 You can store them in your refrigerator for 1-3 days.
 Be sure not to wash them until just before you are ready to eat them.